kanaria69/Mainecoco/README.md

-## What do you call a criminal going down the stairs?
-Condescending
+## What kind of tree fits in your hand?
+A palm tree!